Marvel Zombies Return: Plot

-Following Marvel Zombies 2, Earth-2149's surviving mutant and metahuman zombies (Spider-Man, Wolverine, Giant-Man, Wasp, and Luke Cage) and also Black Panther have been transported to an alternate universe by Malcolm Cortez.
+Following Marvel Zombies 2, Earth-2149's surviving zombies (Spider-Man, Wolverine, Giant-Man, Wasp, and Luke Cage) and Black Panther are transported to an alternate universe by Malcolm Cortez.

 The first issue revolves around the attempts of Zombie Spider-Man to cure himself of his condition when he lands on an Earth similar to his own, later designated "Earth-Z".
 Upon becoming aware that his counterpart from this universe is still in college and that Kingpin has yet to steal the Lifeline Tablet, the Zombie Spider-Man tries to recover it first to see if he can use it to cure himself and become a hero again.
-However, alerted by his presence, Kingpin hires the Sinister Six — Kraven The Hunter, Mysterio, Electro, The Vulture, Doctor Octopus and Sandman to create a distraction so he can steal the tablet.
+However, alerted by his presence, Kingpin hires the Sinister Six — Kraven the Hunter, Mysterio, Electro, Vulture, Doctor Octopus and Sandman to create a distraction so he can steal the tablet.
 However, Zombie Spider-Man ends up killing Kingpin and all the Sinister Six minus Sandman, who in turn brutally kills the Spider-Man of this Earth.
-Due his actions, however, the zombified members of the Sinister Six kill his friends and Zombie Spider-Man kills them for good to prevent spreading the contagion.
-The issue also advances the overarching storyline by having Zombie Giant-Man attack and eat Earth-Z's Uatu the Watcher.
+Due his actions, however, the zombified members of the Sinister Six kill his friends and Zombie Spider-Man kills them to prevent spreading the contagion.
+The issue also advances the overarching storyline by having Zombie Giant-Man attack and eat Earth-Z's Uatu.

 The second issue follows Earth-Z's Tony Stark, who is having alcoholism problems and is on the verge of selling Stark International and all patents to the Chinese, two years after Zombie Spider-Man's arrival to Earth-Z. Upon teletransporting himself to Stark International's basement in search of Stark's Inhuman technology, Zombie Giant-Man infects Happy Hogan, who in turn causes the infection of all people in the building except Tony Stark and James Rhodes, who makes his way to Tony's office and dons Stark's armor.
-After killing the zombified Pepper Potts with nanobots that can destroy the zombies, Tony passes on the Iron Man armor to Rhodes and stays behind to be killed by the zombies while Rhodes leaves the building to destroy the remaining zombies, precluding the contagion from spreading further.
+After killing the zombified Pepper Potts with nanobots, Tony passes on the Iron Man armor to Rhodes and stays behind to be killed by the zombies while Rhodes leaves the building to destroy the remaining zombies, precluding the contagion from spreading further.